How MVP Development Helps Startups Secure Funding

 8 min read

 An MVP represents the simplest functional version of an app.
-By eliminating unnecessary features, MVPs help startups quickly get a product into users' hands without a significant investment.
+Identifying the core features to be tested helps startups quickly get a product into users' hands without a significant investment.

-This lean methodology approach is popular for a reason—it works.
+This lean methodology approach is applied for a reason: it works.
 MVPs save time and money, two resources in short supply for most startups.
 The journey from MVP to a successful company is a well-worn path.
 Many of the world’s most recognized apps started with simple MVPs to test their ideas.
+Before development, validate your concept using a structured approach like the app validation guide.

 In this article, we showcase five tech unicorns that began as MVPs.
 We’ll examine each of their stories and share key lessons for startups.

-While the philosophy behind every MVP is similar, the actual format can vary.
-Some MVPs are complex, including several features or technologies.
-Others, however, are straightforward, leveraging manual processes to simulate software interactions.
+While every MVP shares the same core purpose, it validates an idea with a real user before full development and can help you maximize your business growth.
+The formats can vary; some MVPs have complex features or technologies.
+Others are lightweight, leveraging manual processes to simulate software interactions.
 Generally speaking, MVPs fall into two main categories: low-fidelity or high-fidelity.

-A low-fidelity MVP is a very simple tool to present to users.
+A low-fidelity MVP is a straightforward tool for presenting to users.
 Often, MVPs in this category are only slightly more refined than a prototype.
-Low-fidelity MVPs are often quick and inexpensive to create, but they’re usually a long way off from the final product.
-Depending on their goal, they can take many forms.
-A low-fidelity MVP can be a precursor to a high-fidelity MVP.
+They are often quick and inexpensive to create, but are usually far from the final product.
+Commonly, they focus on learning, not performance.

 Examples of low-fidelity MVPs can include: